gvicentearribas/CICD_GitHub/README.md

-HelloGerman Servlet example with corresponding Dockerfile
+HelloGermanV Servlet example with corresponding Dockerfile

 Use Maven Build first to create war file in Target folder.